-Take advantage of tax savings if you are pursuing higher education.
-If you are a student or parent with an eye toward maximizing your tax deductions, connect with Military OneSource MilTax free tax services to get everything you qualify for.
+If you are a student or parent with an eye toward maximizing your deductions, connect with Military OneSource MilTax free tax services to get everything you qualify for.
 MilTax consultants have extensive knowledge of tax benefits for military families and can help you identify tax incentives for education expenses and student loan payments.

-There are three main sources of tax savings on college expenses: tax credits, tax deductions and savings plans benefits.
+There are three main sources of tax savings associated with college expenses: tax credits, tax deductions and savings plans benefits.

 Free MilTax Services